ons-abderrahim/operator-variation-eval/README.md

 existing one works differently after a shift change, and the model meets someone it has never seen.

 This repo measures that.
+Four findings so far, all on the real annotations:

+1. Assembly101's official splits contain **no operator holdout at all**.
+Every test recording belongs to someone in the training set.
+2. Operator identity is **recoverable from the label stream** at 5.5x chance, before any appearance model is involved.
+3. A model with **no visual input matches the published video baseline** on verb recognition, so much of what the benchmark measures is procedural context.
-Three findings so far.
-Assembly101's official splits contain **no operator holdout at all**.
-Operator identity is **recoverable from the label stream** before any appearance model is involved.
-And on procedural structure alone the **aggregate gap is zero**, while individual operators still differ by 15 points, which is the case for reporting per-operator scores rather than a mean.
+4. The **operator gap is zero** while individual operators differ by 19 points, which is the case for reporting per-operator scores rather than a mean.
+The same harness does find a 2.8 point within-recording leak, so the operator null is an absence rather than a blind spot.

 ---